Project-Wartemis/engine-chess/README.md

-# Planet Wars Engine for Wartemis
+# Chess Engine for Wartemis

-This is a TypeScript implementation for the game called `Planet Wars`.
+This is a TypeScript implementation for `Chess`.
-The mechanics of the game were taken from [MOZAIC](https://github.com/ZeusWPI/MOZAIC) which held a one-time competition in 2018, which was inspired on the [2010 Fall competition](https://en.wikipedia.org/wiki/AI_Challenge) organized by Google and the University of Waterloo.

 ### Dependencies